FC

 Music Rights

-Unfortunately, one of the most important aspects of making a film, the music, is often neglected until the very end of post-production.
-This is a mistake and could come back to haunt you.
-Therefore, it is in your best interest to start thinking about the music in your film during pre-production.
+Unfortunately, music rights are often neglected until the very end of post-production.
+This is a mistake that could come back to haunt you.
 Acquiring music rights is often a more difficult and time-consuming process than one might realize.
-For this reason, all F1 and M1 projects are only permitted to use music from the Universal Production Music library, since the school has already licensed that music.
+It is therefore in your best interest to start thinking about the music in your film early—ideally during pre-production.

 Producers on all other production cycles may use the other methods of acquiring music that are described below, but they should start the process of clearing rights as early as possible.

 Working with a Composer